carlokos/OnlineStoreFrontend/README.md

-# Online Store Backend
+# Online Store Fronted
-Project created at JavaSchool 2023, this repository saves my API for my onlineStore.
-It's a fully functional API using Spring, it is docker-file and it includes tests to check the code
+Project created at JavaSchool 2023, this repository saves the web app from my final project, which is OnlineStore.
+I use React for web development and mostly MaterialUI for the interface to make it responsive.

 # How to deploy
 Before deploying, ensure you've downloaded both this repository and the **frontend** repository: [OnlineStoreFrontend](https://github.com/carlokos/OnlineStoreFrontend.git).